-As a PACT candidate in Level One training, my work is experiential and strategic.
+As a PACT Therapist (Level 2), my work is experiential and strategic.
 Looking at the ways we were programmed to connect in childhood, I help partners understand these processes and adapt new ways communicate and grow as a couple.
 With a deeper understanding of each other, I support couples in navigating their struggles more successfully, deepening their connection, and having more fun together.
 This therapy is short term and goal focused, based on strong research.
 As with my other work, I weave in my style, which is direct, empathic and playful.

 Because of the experiential nature of this therapy, sessions are longer, lasting between 90 minutes and 3 hours.
 We are able to make significant changes in these longer sessions, and as a result we often do not have to meet as frequently.

 "In our couples work together, we will focus on creating a true secure partnership, based on principles of justice, fairness and sensitivity.
 The work is collaborative; with a commitment to one another's well-being to resolve conflict.
 I see breakdowns in long-term relationships as a non-pathological process.
 We will build understanding of how early coping strategies lead to current reenactments of our historical relationship patterns; resulting in misattunements, misunderstandings, repeated cycles of injurious behavior, and failures in repair.
 In this experiential approach to therapy, you will practice new ways of relating and repairing, to create a more supportive, meaningful, and secure relationship.
 Whatever the conflict, your experience that your partner has your back will give you the strength and energy to better manage your concerns."